 How-to: Custom view controller API

-A custom view written in JavaScript talks back to the form through a controller object.
-In a React custom view the controller is props.controller; the same controller is also passed to a JavaScript function bound by an INTERNAL CLIENT action.
-With it the view sets the current object of a group, changes property values, looks up suggestions, and calls actions or scripts on the server.
+A custom view written in JavaScript communicates with the form through a controller object — with it the view sets the current object of a group, changes property values, looks up suggestions, and calls actions or scripts on the server.
+There are three kinds of custom view; they obtain the controller differently, but all reach the same form-level controller, whose methods are documented on this page.

 Properties and actions are addressed by their integration name — the name on the form (or the alias / NEW / DELETE integration name of a button), the same name the external JSON/REST API uses.